 - Manage and develop a portfolio of up to 200 current, lapsed and prospective donors, deepening relationships in person, over the phone, and in writing.

-- Develop and support cultivation, solicitation, and stewardship strategies for LCV’s president and other key staff and board members.
+- Develop and support cultivation, solicitation, and stewardship strategies for LCV’s President and other key staff and board members.

-- Ensure donor portfolio records are current with all necessary and pertinent information, and input contacts and actions into database in a timely manner.
+- Ensure donor portfolio records are current with all necessary and pertinent information, and input contacts and actions into donor database in a timely manner.

 - Other duties as assigned.

-Skills: Excellent interpersonal and communication skills, self-motivation, strong judgment, and the ability to work independently and as part of a team.
-Must be creative, proactive, disciplined, and able to think strategically.
+- Skills: Excellent interpersonal, written and verbal communication skills; self-motivated; exhibits strong judgment; and able to work independently and as part of a team.
+Must be creative, diplomatic, proactive, disciplined, and able to think strategically.
 An active and curious listener with a knack for building relationships and the ability to speak with authority as an organizational representative.
 Well organized and detail-oriented.
 Motivated to meet goals, produce results, and exceed expectations, and enthusiastic about metrics driven goals.
 Politically savvy, with a great sense of humor and an eagerness for continued learning.
 Professional, honest, and trustworthy; capable of handling confidential information with the utmost discretion.
 Optimism and a proven interest in politics, passionate about protecting the environment, racial justice and equity, and meaningful social change.